-However, the benefits of a lump sum for the payer tend to stop there.
+However, the benefits of a one-time payment for the payer tend to stop there.
 While it might be nice to not have to make any more payments to your former spouse, the fact is that you might not have the resources to make this one-time payment.
 Additionally, a lump payment will not qualify you for an alimony deduction and, as a result, you might want to try to get the amount reduced to account for the fact that you will not be receiving a tax deduction.
 Your ex-spouse will likely disagree to this.

 Pros and Cons for the Spousal Support Recipient

-Receiving a lump sum alimony payment could be immensely beneficial if you do not trust your former spouse to faithfully make each monthly support payment.
+Opting for one-time payment could be immensely beneficial if you do not trust your former spouse to faithfully make each monthly support payment.
 You would also have immediate access to these funds, which might allow you to purchase a home instead of having to rent, or pay off debts that might otherwise accumulate due to high-interest rates if you had to pay them over time.

 If you are not skilled at managing your cash, receiving such a large sum of money could be incredibly risky and you might consume it faster than if you had received it in gradual monthly payments.
-In the event that your ex-spouse needs to declare bankruptcy, it is possible that his or her creditors might attempt to recover a portion of the lump sum under certain circumstances.
+In the event that your former spouse needs to declare bankruptcy, it is possible that his or her creditors might attempt to recover a portion of the lump sum under certain circumstances.